 Ink Cash vs. Ink Unlimited

-We anticipate that some business owners may have trouble deciding between the two $0 annual fee options in the Ink Cash and Ink Unlimited.
+We anticipate that some business owners may have trouble deciding between the two $0 annual fee options in the Ink Cash and the Ink Unlimited.
 So, let’s put them up for debate.

 There’s a subtle nuance, though, when your business has high spending in the 5X categories.
 You get 5X back on just the first $25,000 worth of spending per year, so any spending beyond $25,000 earns just 1X back.
 This limit means that theoretically there’s a threshold at which the unlimited 1.5X on the Ink Unlimited card actually beats the limited 5X on the Ink Cash card.